City Tour “Hotel Cabo De Hornos”

 Museum of Remembrance

-Here you will be able to appreciate the first constructions, machinery and tools that gave birth to the evolution of the city between 1880 and 1950 and you will marvel at how they overcame the inclemency of the climate and the difficulties of isolation to make Punta Arenas the southernmost great city in the country.
+A tour of this open museum will transport you to another era, when the first settlers came to our land.
+Its constructions, objects and machinery will retrace you to life in the late 19th century as a testament of the city’s development over the years.
+Immerse yourself in the experience of our settlers and how their work gave birth to the evolution of the city between 1880 and 1950.
+It would be impossible not to marvel at how they overcame the inclemency of the weather and the challenges of isolation to make Punta Arenas the greatest southernmost city in the country.

 Costanera del Estrecho